 Hydration and Kidney Health: How Much Water Do You Really Need?

-How Much Water Should You Drink?
+How Much Water Should You Be Drinking?

-• Men: About 3.7 liters (125 ounces) per day
+• Men: Around 3.7 liters (125 ounces) per day

-• Women: About 2.7 liters (91 ounces) per day
+• Women: Approximately 2.7 liters (91 ounces) per day

-Factors Affecting Your Hydration Needs
+Factors that Might Affect Your Hydration Needs

 Signs of Dehydration